Updated: Sep 17, 2022

 Pretend play: There is so much you can pretend with this book: Pretend you are owls and you can’t find your tree, you are cows living on a farm, a ghost who can’t scare anyone, pretend your family is going on a trip to the zoo, you are animals who have escaped from the zoo, you are a train that lost a train car, etc.

 Sensory Bin play!
 Did you make a fall sensory bin?
 Add in animals or print animal pictures and put in it and see if your child can find the pictures as you go through the book!

 Watch these songs on YouTube and talk about what you saw, and add on with some more pretend play: Peek-a Boo, Let’s go to the Zoo, Walking in the Jungle, Old MacDonald, The Animals on the Farm, What Do You Hear?

 Songs: Listen to songs (if you have an Amazon Echo, it makes it very easy to just ask Alexa to play these songs) Pig on your head, Old MacDonald, Itsy Bitsy Spider, and I’ve Been Working on the Railroad.

 If this is your first time visiting Mrs Speechie P, welcome!!
-I give tips to work on speech and language regularly on my Facebook and Instagram pages, so be sure to follow me on social media!
+I give tips to work on speech and language, and Autism regularly on my Facebook and Instagram pages, so be sure to follow me on social media!
 And if you have any comments or questions, let me know!
 I’d love to hear from you!

 *I am an amazon affiliate and these links will allow me to make a very small amount of money if you purchase through them!
 I appreciate your support!*